AdobeDocs/experience-manager-65.de-DE/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
 >Most Foundation Components are now deprecated with AEM 6.5.
-See the [release notes](/help/release-notes/deprecated-removed-features.md) for further informtaion.
+See the [release notes](/help/release-notes/deprecated-removed-features.md) for further information.
 >
->Adobe empfiehlt die Nutzung der modern und erweiterbaren [Kernkomponenten](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/introduction.html) in AEM-Projekten.
-These are part of the [We.Retail sample content](/help/sites-developing/we-retail.md) and can also be [installed separately and used for development](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/get-started/using.html) by your administrator.
+>Adobe empfiehlt die Nutzung der modern und erweiterbaren [Kernkomponenten](https://docs.adobe.com/content/help/de-DE/experience-manager-core-components/using/introduction.html) in AEM-Projekten.
+These are part of the [We.Retail sample content](/help/sites-developing/we-retail.md) and can also be [installed separately and used for development](https://docs.adobe.com/content/help/de/experience-manager-core-components/using/get-started/using.html) by your administrator.
 >
 >Sie können die [AEM Modernize Tools Suite](https://opensource.adobe.com/aem-modernize-tools/) verwenden, um Ihre auf Foundation-Komponenten basierende Site für die Verwendung der Hauptkomponenten umzugestalten.